garyjob/Setup-Wiki/ruby_on_rails_performance_diagnostics.md

 ```

 This should provide visibility into potential missing indexes that should be included in your database table.

+Do note that by adding more indexes to a database table, you are doing a trade off facilitating WRITE operations
+at the expense of READ operations.
+It is important to understand the behavioral pattern in which your application
+to determine the best combination of indexes to utilize on your database tables

 ### Diagnosing suspicious network activities